A Variational Approach to Bayesian Phylogenetic Inference: Appendix B. Proofs of core properties of SBNs

-In this section, we prove some important properties of subsplit Bayesian networks given in section \ref{sec:sbn}.
+In this section, we prove some important properties of subsplit Bayesian networks given in Section \ref{sec:sbn}.

-{\bf Lemma \ref{lemma:sbnrep}} {For any SBN $\mathcal{B}_\mathcal{X}$, there is a one-to-one mapping between rooted tree topologies on $\mathcal{X}$ and compatible assignments of $\mathcal{B}_\mathcal{X}$.} \begin{proof} It suffices to prove the lemma for the minimum SBN $\mathcal{B}_\mathcal{X}^\ast$.
-For any rooted tree $\tau$, with natural indexing, a compatible assignment is easy to obtain by following the splitting process and obeying the compatibility requirement introduced in section \ref{sec:sbn}.
+{\bf Lemma \ref{lemma:sbnrep}} {There is a one-to-one mapping between rooted tree topologies on $\mathcal{X}$ and compatible node assignments.} \begin{proof} For any rooted tree $\tau$, with natural indexing, a compatible node assignment is easy to obtain by following the splitting process and obeying the compatibility requirement introduced in Section \ref{sec:sbn}.
 Moreover, the depth of the splitting process is at most $N-1$, where $N$ is the size of $\mathcal{X}$.
 To show this, consider the maximum size of clades, $d_i$, in the $i$-th level of the process.
 The first level is for the root split, and $d_1 \le N-1$ since the subclades need to be proper subset of $\mathcal{X}$.
 For each $i>1$, if $d_i>1$, the splitting process continues and the maximum size of clades in the next level is at most $d_i-1$, that is $d_{i+1}\leq d_i-1$.
 Note that the split process ends when $d_i=1$, its depth therefore is at most $N-1$.
 The whole process is deterministic, so each rooted tree can be uniquely represented as a compatible assignment of $\mathcal{B}_\mathcal{X}^\ast$.
-On the other hand, given a compatible assignment, we can simply remove all fake splits.
+On the other hand, given a compatible node assignment, we can simply remove all singleton clades.
 The remaining net corresponds to the true splitting process of a rooted tree, which then can be simply restored. \end{proof}

 {\bf Proposition \ref{prop:consistency}} {For any consistently parameterized SBN, $\sum_\tau p_{\mathrm{sbn}}(T=\tau) = 1$.} \begin{proof} Denote the set of all SBN assignments as $\mathcal{A}$.
 For any assignment $a = \{S_i=s_i^a\}_{i\ge 1}$, we have